Skip to content

 You may have noticed another product available in the gut health section of your pharmacy or health food shop, called a synbiotic.
-A synbiotic is a term given to a combination of both prebiotics and probiotics in one product.
-The term 'synbiotic' is relatively new, but products containing a blend of probiotics and prebiotics have been available for many years.
-Synbiotics are so-called because of their “synergistic” effects: the probiotic and prebiotic components work together to positively affect the populations of microbes living in our gut, known as the gut microbiome1.
+A synbiotic is a term given to prebiotics and probiotics in one product, ideally in combinations which have been tested together.
+Scientists have recently defined synbiotics as " a mixture comprising live micro-organisms and substrate(s) selectively utilised by host micro-organisms that confers a health benefit on the host"1.
+The term 'synbiotic' is relatively new, but supplements containing a blend of probiotics and prebiotics have actually been available for many years.
+Synbiotics are so-called because of their “synergistic” effects: the probiotic and prebiotic components work together to positively affect the populations of microbes living in our gut, known as the gut microbiome2.
 You can learn more about the gut microbiome by reading this article: The Microbiome – All you need to know.

 Read on to find out everything you need to know about synbiotics!

 The synergistic relationship between probiotics and prebiotics is nothing new: they have always worked in harmony and both can be found naturally in our diet.
 Prebiotics are indigestible fibres that selectively feed the friendly bacteria in our gut, enabling them to grow and thrive.
 They can be found in foods such as garlic, onions, and legumes but are also available in supplement form.
 Read this article to learn more about What are Prebiotics?

 Probiotics on the other hand are the friendly bacteria that colonise the gut.
 They offer benefits for various aspects of health including digestion, immunity, skin health and energy, to name a few.
 Probiotics are found naturally in fermented foods such as live yoghurt or sauerkraut, but like prebiotics, are also available as food supplements.
 Read this article to learn more about: What are Probiotics?